improvoid/improvoid.GitHub.io/index.md

   * Unzip the zip to a sub directory, in my case EchoMatrix
   * So there is a EchoMatrix sub directory with the 2 files in it
   * EchoMatrix.jucer - The Projucer file to create the JUCE projects
-  * FaustPluginProcessor.spp - The source code for the default IDE and DSP.
+  * FaustPluginProcessor.cpp - The source code for the default IDE and DSP.
+  * The .cpp file contains a LOT of code, most of it is not used.

 ## TO BUILD THE JUCE PROJECT IN WINDOWS